Mathura, India: April 9, 2000

 Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

-[April 1st, 2017 (in India) is the divine appearance day of Sri Ramanujacarya.
-Kindly accept this lecture, given by Srila Bhaktivedanta Narayana Gosvami Maharaja on his apperance day in April 2000.]
+[For the divine appearance day of Sri Ramanujacary, kindly accept this lecture, given by Srila Bhaktivedanta Narayana Gosvami Maharaja on his apperance day in April 2000.]

 Today is the avirbhava, birthday, of Sri Ramanujacarya.
 Rama-Navami, the birthday of Lord Rama, is also coming very soon, Throughout Their entire lives, Rama and Sita-devi always had problems, even though Rama is God and Sita-devi is his svarupa-sakti, internal potency.
 They showed by example that in this world, even if you are a king and have a very strong personality, you will still have to suffer.
 So try to be like Rama, Sita, and Hanuman.
 Don't be worried.
 There are many stories of the lives of great personalities that illustrate this, such as the life of Sri Ramanujacarya.